MON - FRI (9AM - 5PM)

 Aspartic acid , Threonine, Asparagine, Serine, Glutamic acid, Glutamine, Cysteine, Proline, Glycine, Alanine, Valine, Cystine, Methionine,Isoleucine, Leucine, Tyrosine, Phenylalanine, Phenylalanine, Lysine, Histidine, Tryptophan, Arginine.

-The determination of Amino Acids using ion exchange chromatography with post-column ninhydrin detection is one of the most common methods for qualitative and quantitative amino acids analysis
+The determination of amino acids using ion exchange chromatography with post-column ninhydrin detection is one of the most common methods for qualitative and quantitative amino acid analysis.

-Analysis of amino acids is performed with HPLC UV & Fluorescence detector, FPLC / LPLC System by using classical ion-exchange liquid chromatography with post-column Ninhydrin derivatisation and photometric detection.
+Analysis of amino acids is performed with HPLC UV & Fluorescence detector and FPLC/LPLC System by using classical ion-exchange liquid chromatography with post-column Ninhydrin derivatization and photometric detection.

 CONTACT :